jdbeightol/framework/README.md

 failure to follow the conventions may result in later headaches

-## troubleshooting
+## troubleshooting and gotchas

-right off the bat: consider using a language other than bash.

-bash is great for glue, but complex processes or business logic should probably be represented in a language where libraries and dependencies can be expressed as a first-class
+right off the bat, if something is giving you difficulty with this system, consider using a language other than bash.  bash is great for glue, but complex processes or business logic should probably be represented in a language where libraries and dependencies can be expressed as a first-class concept.

+some gotchas to note with a setup like this:
+- bash environment is forever!  once something is exported, it will stay exported in that form until overwritten, and calling `require` does not reload previously loaded libraries.
+- libraries imported with `require` that, by chance, match an unrelated bash function already defined in your environment will not be loaded.  if calling `require` does not behave as expected, I suggest checking what functions exist in your environment with `declare -F` and searching for any that share a name with the library you are attempting to load.

 ## faq